Finding Bounties to Solve

 Act Fast: Some bounties may be solved quickly.
 Start your work as soon as you find an issue that interests you.

-Stay Updated: Follow Lightning Bounties on and join our to hear about new bounties and platform updates.
+Stay Updated: Follow Lightning Bounties on social media and join our community channels to hear about new bounties and platform updates.

-Ask Questions: If anything is unclear, reach out to the project maintainer or join our for help and tips.
+Ask Questions: If anything is unclear, reach out to the project maintainer or join our Discord Community for help and tips.